There are components for content other than word count.

 - Branded keywords on content will make it to the number one ranking.

 - Content with 2,000+ words achieves the goal of ranking in Google.

 - Content with 8 to 14 words headline length affects social sharing.

-- Content length depends on the type of industry.
+- The content length depends on the type of industry.

 - Content is both reader-and-SEO-friendly.

-Another writer advised that a content writer needs to learn to amplify, or elaborate and expand the content.
+Another writer advised that a content writer needs to learn to amplify, elaborate, and expand the content.
 But how about topics that are just limited to a few sets of details or descriptions?
-Would such short content be downgraded as poor quality content?
+Would such short content be downgraded as poor-quality content?